-Dawn is a partner and head of the French law and property team and is recommended in The Legal 500.
-She is also recognised in Chambers Global (2016) for her French expertise in private client work and corporate and M&A work.
-Dawn is identified as a 'leading lawyer' in the Citywealth Leaders List (2017).
+Dawn is a consultant to, and member of, the French law and property team and is recommended in The Legal 500.
+She is also recognised in Chambers HNW (2020) for her foreign expertise in France.
+Dawn is identified as a 'leading lawyer' in the Citywealth Leaders List.

 Dawn is a dual-qualified solicitor in England and Wales (admitted in 1985) and Avocat au Barreau de Bordeaux (French practising avocat), admitted in 1996.
 She was a sole practitioner in Bordeaux for ten years before joining Russell-Cooke in 2000.